kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 Policy application is controlled based on labels on the namespace.
 The following labels are supported:
 ```
-<prefix>/allow: <policy level>
+<prefix>/enforce: <policy level>
-<prefix>/allow-version: <policy version>
+<prefix>/enforce-version: <policy version>
 <prefix>/audit: <policy level>
 <prefix>/audit-version: <policy version>
 <prefix>/warn: <policy level>
 <prefix>/warn-version: <policy version>
 ```

-**Allow:** Pods meeting the requirements of the allowed level are allowed.
+**Enforce:** Pods meeting the requirements of the enforced level are allowed.
 Violations are rejected in admission.

 **Audit:** Pods and [templated pods] meeting the requirements of the audit policy level are ignored.
-Violations are recorded in a `<prefix>/audit: <violation>` annotation on the audit event for the request.
+Violations are recorded in a `<prefix>/audit-violations: <violation>` [audit annotation](#audit-annotations) on the audit event for the request.
 Audit annotations will **not** be applied to the pod objects themselves, as doing so would violate the non-mutating requirement.

 **Warn:** Pods and [templated pods] meeting the requirements of the warn level are ignored.
 Violations are returned in a user-facing warning message.
 Warn & audit modes are independent; if the